Burntwood School: Enrolment

 For the 2008–09 school year, there were 1,733 pupils enrolled at the school.
 In September 2009, the school admitted 283 new students: 71 places are offered to the girls who scored highest in the Wandsworth Year 6 Test; the remaining 212 places are offered to siblings of current students and then to those girls living closest to the school.

 While nominally an all-girls school, Burntwood has a small number of male students in the sixth form.
-In 2002, for example, two percent of the pupils were male.
+In 2002, for example, two per cent of the pupils were male.

 Buildings

-For the school year beginning September 2012, students moved into the new buildings which have been under construction the last two years.
+For the school year beginning September 2012, students moved into the new buildings which had been under construction for the last two years.
 Fully complete in 2014, the project that cost £40.9 million saw the opening of six new buildings (four four-storey teaching pavilions, a new sports hall and a new performing arts buildings) to create a new-look campus.

 In October 2015, Burntwood School won the RIBA Stirling Prize, the UK's leading architecture award.